mavryk-network/mavryk-protocol/docs/paris/michelson.rst

 An interactive Michelson toplevel (also known as a `REPL
 <https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop>`__)
-built on the :doc:`../user/mockup` mode of Octez client is available in ``scripts/michelson_repl.sh``, the typical usage is:
+built on the :doc:`../user/mockup` mode of Mavkit client is available in ``scripts/michelson_repl.sh``, the typical usage is:

 ::